-(1) A licensee may only self-refer to the program if the licensee's board has adopted a rule permitting self-referrals.

-(2) Provisional Enrollment.
-To be provisionally enrolled in the program, a self-referred licensee must:

-(a) Sign a written consent allowing disclosure and exchange of information between the program or the program's contractor, as applicable, the licensee's employer, independent third-party evaluators, and treatment providers;

-(b) Sign a written consent allowing disclosure and exchange of information between the program or the programs' contractor, as applicable, the board, the licensee's employer, independent thirdparty evaluators and treatment providers in the event the program determines the licensee to be in substantial noncompliance with his or her provisional monitoring agreement.;

-(c) Sign a written statement that the licensee has agreed to report any arrest for or conviction of a misdemeanor or felony crime to the program within three business days after the licensee is arrested or convicted;

-(d) Attest that the licensee is not, to the best of the licensee's knowledge, under investigation by his or her board; and

-(e) Agree to and sign a monitoring agreement.

-(3) Enrollment: To move from provisional enrollment to enrollment in the program, a self-referred the licensee must:

-(a) Obtain at the licensee's own expense and provide to the program, an independent third-party evaluator's written evaluation containing a DSM diagnosis and diagnostic code, treatment recommendations, and practice restrictions, if any;

-(b) Agree to cooperate with the program's investigation to determine whether the licensee's practice while impaired presents or has presented a danger to the public; and

-(c) Enter into an amended monitoring agreement to reflect the treatment recommendations of the independent third-party evaluator and the program's practice investigation.

-(4) Once the program provisionally enrolls a self-referred licensee in the program failure to complete enrollment constitutes substantial non-compliance and must be reported to the board.

-(5) The program may not report a self-referred licensee's enrollment in or successful completion of the program to the licensee's board.
+- (1) Provisional Enrollment.
+To be provisionally enrolled in the program, a self-referred licensee must: - (a) Sign a written consent allowing disclosure and exchange of information between the contractor, the licensee's employer, independent third-party evaluators, and treatment providers; - (b) Sign a written consent allowing disclosure and exchange of information between the contractor, the board, the licensee's employer, independent third-party evaluators and treatment providers in the event the contractor determines the licensee to be in substantial noncompliance with his or her monitoring agreement.
+The purpose of the disclosure is to permit the contractor to notify the board if the contractor determines the licensee to be in substantial non-compliance with his or her monitoring agreement; - (c) Sign a written statement that the licensee has agreed to report any arrest for or conviction of a misdemeanor or felony crime to the contractor within three business days after the licensee is arrested or - (d) Attest that the licensee is not, to the best of the licensee's knowledge, under investigation by his or her board; and - (e) Agree to and sign a monitoring agreement. - (2) Enrollment: To move from provisional enrollment to enrollment in the program, a self-referred licensee must: - (a) Obtain at the licensee's own expense and provide to the contractor, an independent third-party evaluator's written evaluation containing a DSM diagnosis and diagnostic code and treatment recom- - (b) Agree to cooperate with the contractor's investigation to determine whether the licensee's practice while impaired presents or has presented a danger to the public; and - (c) Enter into an amended monitoring agreement, if required by the contractor. - (3) Once a contractor provisionally enrolls a self-referred licensee in the program failure to complete enrollment may constitute substantial non-compliance and may be reported to the board. - (4) The program may not report a self-referred licensee's enrollment in or successful completion of the program to the licensee's

+Stat.
+Auth.: ORS 413.042 & 676.190 Stats.
+Implemented: ORS 676.185 - 676.200

 Hist.: ADS 3-2010, f. & cert. ef.
 7-1-10; ADS 2-2012, f. & cert. ef.
 2-9-12; ADS 3-2012, f.
 6-27-12, cert. ef.
-7-1-12; ADS 2-2014, f.
-4-24-14
+7-1-12